BioPAL/governance/conduct/reporting_online.md

 If you choose to email, please include the following
 information:

-* Your contact info (not required, if you would like to remain anonymous please use the form)
+* Your contact info (not required)
 * Names (real, nicknames, or pseudonyms) of any individuals involved.
-If there were other witnesses besides you, try to include them as well
+If there were other witnesses besides you, try to include them as well (not required)
 * When and where the incident occurred.
 Please be as specific as possible.
 * Your account of what occurred.
-If there is a publicly available record (e.g. a Slack or GitHub) please include a link
+If there is a publicly available record (e.g. a Slack chat or GitHub issue) please include a link
 * Any extra context you believe exists for the incident
 * If you believe this incident is ongoing
 * Any other information you believe we should have